Government agencies are already taking steps to comply with automatic spending cuts that took effect March 1. Some examples:

 More than half of the nation’s 2.1 million government workers may be furloughed.
 At the Pentagon alone that could mean 800,000 people who will lose a day’s pay each week for more than five months; other federal agencies are likely to furlough several hundred thousand more for a varying number of days.

 Members of the Joint Chiefs of Staff paint a dire picture of construction projects on hold, limits on aircraft carriers patrolling the waters and even a delay in the expansion of Arlington National Cemetery.
 About 800,000 Defence Department civilians face furloughs.
 The Pentagon will be forced to furlough for one day a week about 15,000 teachers who work at schools around the world for children of people in the military.
+Veterans’ funerals at Arlington could be cut to 24 a day from 31.
+Troops killed in action in Afghanistan will be the priority; they usually are laid to rest within two weeks.
 Beginning in April, the Army will cancel maintenance at depots, which will force 5,000 layoffs, and it also will let go more than 3,000 temporary and contract employees.
 The Air Force Thunderbirds and the Navy’s Blue Angels will stop appearing in air shows.
-Three Pentagon service branches and the U.S. Coast Guard have suspended tuition assistance that thousands of troops and others use to pay for college.
-The programs pay up to $250 a semester hour or $4,000 a year.
-The Air Force, Marine Corps, Army and Coast Guard have suspended them, and a Navy decision is pending.

 There could be an estimated 2,100 fewer food safety inspections, meaning greater risks to consumers.
 Worker furloughs are not planned, but rather the reduction in inspections would come from cuts in travel spending.
 On meat inspections, Agriculture Secretary Tom Vilsack said Tuesday that it will be several months before meat inspectors are furloughed and that each will likely be furloughed 11 days or 12 days, instead of 15 days as the Obama administration indicated earlier.